Zuzuna54/CereDesignTask/docs/diagrams/0_0_current_state_problem_explanation.md

 - How many applications are using sub-optimal routing due to complexity?
 - What's the maintenance burden of supporting three different codepaths?
 - How does the complexity affect testing and debugging?

-This diagram effectively establishes the **"problem space"** that the Unified Data Ingestion SDK/API is designed to solve, making it an essential piece for presentations and design discussions.